Wednesday, July 9, 2025

 • The afterimage is blinding—both characters have -1 Save for the duration.

-• Your visual effects are tripled, allowing you to see through 3 feet of stone or an inch of lead.
+• Your visual effects are tripled, allowing you to see through three feet of stone or an inch of lead.

 • A red-hot phosphene of your inner face flashes across their vision.
-Target must Save vs. Fear.
+Target must Save vs Fear.
 Replaces normal effect, unless you invest in multiple benefits.
+You cannot use this effect again for the next minute.

 • Flickering spirits form a trail towards the target, which lasts for the duration.
 If the target moves away from you, the trail follows their movements exactly, even when out of sight.